 topology_keys property set to

-aws.us-west.us-west-2a; only two nodes will be used in this case.
+aws.us-west.us-west-2a; only two nodes are used in this case.

 To verify the behavior, wait for the app to create connections and then navigate to